 - the number of virtual services to support.

-Controllers in the same cluster should all have the same/similar disk capacity.
+Note: Controllers in the same cluster should all have the same/similar disk capacity.
 Allocations of significantly different sizes should not be permitted for prolonged periods of time.

 The following tables show recommended allocations based on each approach.

-Allocating Disk based on available Disk Capacity
+Disk Allocation Based on Available Disk Capacity

 The disk space allocated to an Avi Controller that is not used for base processes or analytics is used as follows:

-- Logs: 70 percent of the disk that is not used for base processes or analytics.
+- Logs: 70 percent of the disk that is not used for base processes or analytics

-- Metrics: the other 30 percent that is not used for base processes or analytics.
+- Metrics: the other 30 percent that is not used for base processes or analytics

 |Disk Allocation based on Disk Space||128 GB||256 GB||512 GB||1 TB|